-We may change the development plan for a product candidate as a result of changes during the development period in the FDA's marketing approval policies or the amendment or enactment of additional statutes or regulations, updated interpretations of applicable policies, statutes or regulations, or upon review of outcomes of other similar product candidates under development.
+We may change the development plan for a product candidate as a result of changes during the development period in the FDA's marketing approval policies or the amendment or enactment of additional statutes or regulations, or following our review of outcomes of other similar product candidates under development.
 This could significantly lengthen our development timelines and cost.

-The FDA and comparable regulatory authorities in other countries have substantial discretion in the approval process and may refuse to accept any application or may decide that the data are insufficient for approval and require additional clinical or nonclinical studies or changes in the manufacturing process or facilities, even if we had previously aligned with the FDA on such data and other requirements.
-We cannot assure you that we will obtain any additional marketing approvals for our product or product candidates in any jurisdiction.

-The announcement of new requirements by the FDA, the failure of a competitive product to receive regulatory approval, or the receipt of a complete response letter from the FDA by another company pursuing the FDA's 505(b)(2) pathway that may have implications for our proposed regulatory approval pathway could impact how investors and potential strategic collaborators view the development risks associated with our product candidates.
-Changing testing or manufacturing requirements for our product candidates or for product candidates deemed to be comparable to ours may adversely impact our financial resources, our development timelines and may harm the perception held by others of our business.
+Further, the FDA and comparable authorities in other countries have substantial discretion in the approval process and may refuse to accept any application or may decide that our data is insufficient for approval and require additional clinical or nonclinical studies or changes in the manufacturing process or facilities, even if we had previously aligned with the FDA on such data and other requirements.
+In addition, the announcement of new requirements by the FDA, the failure of a competitive product to receive regulatory approval, or the receipt of a CRL from the FDA by another company pursuing the FDA's 505(b)(2) pathway that may have implications for our proposed regulatory approval pathway could impact how investors and potential strategic parties view the development risks associated with our product candidates.
+Changing testing or manufacturing requirements for product candidates we develop or for product candidates deemed to be comparable to ours may adversely impact our financial resources, our development timelines and may harm the perception held by others of our business.

-We expect to utilize the FDA's Section 505(b)(2) pathway for most of our current product candidates and if that pathway is not available, the development of our product candidates will likely take significantly longer, cost significantly more and entail significantly greater complexity and risk than currently anticipated, and, in any case, may not be successful.
+If the FDA's Section 505(b)(2) pathway is not an available regulatory pathway for DARE-BV1, Sildenafil Cream, 3.6%, DARE-HRT1, DARE-FRT1, DARE-VVA1 and DARE-LARC1, as we currently expect, or for other product candidates we may develop in the future, the development of these product candidates will likely take significantly longer, cost significantly more and entail significantly greater complications and risks than currently anticipated, and in any case may not be successful.

-We intend to develop and seek approval for many of our product candidates, including Sildenafil Cream, 3.6%, DARE-HRT1, DARE-VVA1, DARE-FRT1, DARE-PTB1, DARE-LARC1 and other candidates we may develop, including ADARE-204 and ADARE-214, pursuant to the FDA's 505(b)(2) pathway.
-If the FDA determines that we may not use this regulatory pathway, then we would need to seek regulatory approval via a "full" or "stand-alone" NDA under Section 505(b)(1) of the FDCA.
-This would require us to conduct additional clinical trials, provide additional safety and efficacy data and other information, and meet additional standards for regulatory approval including possibly nonclinical data.
-If this were to occur, the time and financial resources required to obtain FDA approval, as well as the development complexity and risk associated with these programs, would likely substantially increase, which could have a material adverse effect on our business and financial condition.
+We intend to develop and seek approval for many of our product candidates, including DARE-BV1, Sildenafil Cream, 3.6%, DARE-HRT1, DARE-FRT1, DARE-VVA1, DARE-LARC1 and other candidates we may license or acquire, including ORB-204 and ORB-214, pursuant to the FDA's 505(b)(2) pathway.
+If the FDA determines that we may not use that pathway for the development of any of these candidates, then we would have to seek regulatory approval via a "full" or "standalone" NDA under Section 505(b)(1) of the FDCA.
+This would require us to conduct additional clinical trials, provide additional data and information, and meet additional standards for regulatory approval including possibly pre-clinical data.
+If this were to occur, the time and financial resources required to obtain FDA approval for these candidates, and the complications and risks associated with the respective product candidates, would likely substantially increase and would have a material adverse effect on our business and financial condition.